Your expert guide to visiting Calakmul

 Edzná

 On the other side of Campeche, just 53km from Campeche City (under an hour’s drive) is Edzna.
-We visited Edzná on our first trip to Campeche.

-⭐️ Edzna was inhabited as early as 400 BCE but became a major city by 200 BCE.
+Edzna was inhabited as early as 400 BCE but became a major city by 200 BCE.
 It was only abandoned in 1500s CE.
 Its architecture is an amalgamation of architectural styles.
 For example, the pyramid and other buildings are in the Puuc style, suggesting influences, and even occupation, from northern groups.

-⭐️ Opinion is that the site grew in importance due to its location at the bottom of a valley that used to flood.
+Opinion is that the site grew in importance due to its location at the bottom of a valley that used to flood.
 A canal system was developed to deal with the flooding.
 They were later used for defence and trade, hence the growth of the city.

-Other Campeche Ruins
+Other Campeche ruins

-Also in Campeche are some smaller sites that I haven’t yet made it to
+Also in Campeche are smaller sites

 Dzibilnocac – just over the border from Yucatan near the modern town of Hopelchén.
 The name probably means ‘Painted House’.
 Its style is Chenes and it is thought to have flourished as a city between 600 – 1100 CE.